 All the services on this list tick those boxes, and while the cheapest VPN may have limitations in some cases – perhaps fewer servers, meaning fewer locations you can use – on the whole they offer a lot for the user.

-Out of all the bargain options, our list-topper Surfshark is by far the best all-round product – in truth it's better than many VPNs twice the price, doesn't compromise on features or usability, and ranks highly in our leaderboard of best services overall.
+Out of all the bargain options, in our Surfshark review the bargain provider came out as the best all-round product when it comes to value – in truth it's better than many VPNs twice the price, doesn't compromise on features or usability, and ranks highly in our leaderboard of best services overall.
 However, there are some other bargains on offer, so keep scrolling to find out.

 1. Surfshark – Try the best cheap VPN risk-free for 30 days